Savarakathi

-Savarakathi (Hair-cutting Scissor or Long Shaving Razor) is a 2018 Tamil black comedy drama film directed by G. R. Adithya, written and produced by his brother Mysskin.
+Savarakathi (Hair-cutting Scissor or Long Shaving Razor) is a 2018 Tamil action comedy film directed by G. R. Adithya, written and produced by his brother Mysskin.
 The film stars Ram, Poorna and Mysskin with Ashvatt and Swathishta.
 Featuring music composed by Arrol Corelli, the film began production during November 2015, and was released across India on 9 February 2018.

+Synopsis

+Pichai, a barber, has a skirmish with a gangster named Manga while travelling.
+Pichai runs and goes into hiding when Manga swears to exact revenge before sundown.